Radiation Health Effects

 Thus far, no significant effects of radiation from the nuclear accident have been confirmed in either the Thyroid Ultrasound Examination program or the Pregnancy and Birth Survey.

-Thyroid Ultrasound Examination (TUE) (Consensus of the Fukushima Prefectural Oversight Committee)
+Thyroid Ultrasound Examination (TUE)

-Major reasons for this conclusion:
+Main reasons for this evaluation

 The results of the Pregnancy and Birth Survey (PBS)